LLNL/conduit/src/docs/sphinx/building.rst

     set(CMAKE_VARIABLE_NAME {VALUE} CACHE PATH "")

-Bootstrapping Thirdparty Dependencies
+Bootstrapping Third Party Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use ``bootstrap-env.sh`` (located at the root of the conduit repo) to help setup your development environment on OSX and Linux.
-This script uses ``scripts/uberenv/uberenv.py``, which leverages **Spack** (http://software.llnl.gov/spack) to build the external thirdparty libraries and tools used by Conduit.
+This script uses ``scripts/uberenv/uberenv.py``, which leverages **Spack** (http://software.llnl.gov/spack) to build the external third party libraries and tools used by Conduit.
+Fortran support in is optional, dependencies should build without fortran.
 After building these libraries and tools, it writes an initial *host-config* file and adds the Spack built CMake binary to your PATH, so can immediately call the ``config-build.sh`` helper script to configure a conduit build.

 .. code:: bash

-    #build thirdparty libs using spack
+    #build third party libs using spack
     source bootstrap-env.sh

     #copy the generated host-config file into the standard location